flutter/website/src/docs/resources/faq.md

 Composition gives you maximum control over the visual and interaction design of your widgets while also allowing a large amount of code reuse.
-In the framework, we've decomposed complex widgets to pieces that separately implement the visual, interaction, and motion design.
-You can remix these widgets however you like to make your own custom widgets that have full range of expression.
+In the framework, we've decomposed complex widgets into pieces that separately implement the visual, interaction, and motion design.
+You can remix these widgets however you like to make your own custom widgets that have the full range of expression.

 ### Why would I want to share layout code across iOS and Android?